rapid7/jenkinsci-appspider-plugin/Readme.md

 ```sh
 $ git clone git@github.com:nbugash-r7/jenkinspider.git
 ```
 2. Change directory to the jenkinspider repository
 ```sh
 $ cd jenkinspider
 ```

-3a.
-Build the hpi file.
+3. A. Build the hpi file.
 For first time build run:
 ```sh
 $ mvn hpi:run
 ```
-when the build is complete, kill the session by CTRL + C

-3b.
-For successive build:
+when the build is complete, kill the session by CTRL + C. For successive build:
 ```sh
 $ mvn hpi:hpi
 ```